kmittle/Grasp-Detection-NBMOD/README.md

 The NBMOD is available at https://pan.baidu.com/s/1kHtTKYkqFciJpfiMkEENaQ, with the password for extraction being 6666.

 # Model weights
-The weights of each model is available at https://pan.baidu.com/s/18tAB5Yuu0yAJiyQvjE2vJw.
+The weights of models are available at https://pan.baidu.com/s/18tAB5Yuu0yAJiyQvjE2vJw.
 The password for extraction is 6666.